v1v/assetbeat/input/k8s/README.md

 The K8s Assets Input supports the following configuration options plus the [Common options](../README.md#Common options).

-* `kube_config`: To ensure that the inputrunner process can collect data, regardless of the environment it runs from, the kube config file path should be configured accordingly.
-If the inputrunner runs as a pod within the same Kubernetes cluster it needs to collect assets from, the kube_config should be obtained from within the cluster (inClusterconfig).
+* `kube_config`: To ensure that the assetbeat process can collect data, regardless of the environment it runs from, the kube config file path should be configured accordingly.
+If the assetbeat runs as a pod within the same Kubernetes cluster it needs to collect assets from, the kube_config should be obtained from within the cluster (inClusterconfig).
 In this case, the kube_config option should be left empty.

 ## Asset schema